Blog

 How to Actually Stay Consistent With Workout Tracking

 The reason most people stop tracking workouts is friction, not motivation.
-Log each set the moment you finish it, follow a set plan so there are no decisions to make, and train with a partner who keeps you honest.
-Reviewing your progress is what turns tracking into a habit.
+Log each set the moment you finish it, follow a set plan so there are no decisions to make, and review your progress.
+That review is what turns tracking into a habit.

 Read more